localstack/docs/content/en/getting-started/auth-token.md

 The `localstack` CLI automatically detects the Auth Token and appropriately conveys it to the LocalStack container.

 {{< alert title="Note" >}}
-If you're using LocalStack with an Auth Token, it's necessary to download the [LocalStack Pro image](https://docs.localstack.cloud/references/docker-images/#localstack-pro-image), which includes Pro services and several advanced features.
+If you are using LocalStack with an Auth Token, it's necessary to download the [LocalStack Pro image](https://docs.localstack.cloud/references/docker-images/#localstack-pro-image), which includes Pro services and several advanced features.
 {{< /alert >}}

 ### Starting LocalStack via Docker